JoinCODED/WS-Dart-M5-Collections/01_collections/01_lists.md

 Oman
 ```

-Remember that in programming, if we have a list with the length of `n` we always count from `0` to `n-1`.

-We can also change the value of an item with the same operator, for example:
+In the same way, we can change the value of an item, for example:

 ```dart
 void main () {